Big Boy Restaurants: Big Boy Restaurants International

 During the bankruptcy, the chain was sold to investor Robert Liggett Jr., who took over as chairman, renamed the company Big Boy Restaurants International and maintained the headquarters in Warren.
-Immediately after Liggett's purchase, Big Boy Restaurants International—then known as Liggett Restaurant Enterprises—negotiated an agreement with the other large franchise operator, Frisch's Restaurants.
+Immediately after Liggett's purchase, Big Boy Restaurants International – then known as Liggett Restaurant Enterprises – negotiated an agreement with the other large franchise operator, Frisch's Restaurants.
 The Big Boy trademarks in Kentucky, Indiana, and most of Ohio and Tennessee transferred to Frisch's ownership; all other Frisch's territories transferred to Liggett.
 Thus Frisch's is no longer a franchisee; instead, Big Boy Restaurant Group and Frisch's are now independent co-registrants of the Big Boy name and trademark.

 The previous Michigan-based owner of the Big Boy chain, which chiefly franchised previous Elias Brothers Big Boy restaurants in Michigan, has suffered a gradual loss of franchised restaurants.
 About 175 Big Boys existed in July 2006, compared to 76 in July 2019.

 On April 16, 2017, the last Big Boy restaurant in the city of Detroit closed.
 The Big Boy in Fenton, Michigan, was expected to close in 2017.
-Both properties have been sold to developers.
+Both properties were sold to developers.
 Likewise, in 2016, the Jackson, Michigan, Big Boy closed after the site was purchased by a developer.

 Other franchisees simply left the Big Boy chain.
 In April 2017, the Danville Big Boy, the only unit in Illinois, dropped Big Boy and rebranded as the Border Cafe.
 In 2016 both the Ann Arbor, Michigan, restaurant (on North Zeeb Road) and the restaurant in Houghton Lake, Michigan, continued to operate but not as Big Boy restaurants.
 The Tecumseh and Alma, Michigan restaurants announced they will allow their franchise agreements to expire on November 1, 2017, and early 2018, respectively, and both will continue to operate independently.
 The Marine City, Michigan, Big Boy closed in February 2018, to reopen independently by a new owner.
 However, in the same month, Big Boy added a new franchisee, an existing restaurant reopening as a Big Boy, in Woodhaven, Michigan.
-In April 2018, the Coldwater, Michigan, location closed, media sources noting multiple health code violations and poor customer reviews.
+In April 2018, the Coldwater, Michigan location closed, media sources noting multiple health code violations and poor customer reviews.

 Company-owned restaurants have also closed for under-performance.